pha123661/NTU-2022Fall-DLCV/README.md

 Deep Learning for Computer Vision 深度學習於電腦視覺 by Frank Wang 王鈺強

-Passed strong baseline for all four assignments (Final grade: 97.22/100)
+Surpassed strong baseline for all four assignments (Final grade: 97.22/100)

 ⭐Please consider starring this project if you find my code useful.⭐

 ## Outline

-Homework requirements, models I've used, and the validation score FYR.
-You can find the reports for more details.
+For more details, refer to the reports.

 - [HW1](./DLCV%20Fall%202022%20-%20hw1_intro.pdf): [Report](./HW1/hw1_r11944004.pdf)
   - Image classification ← Pretrained BEiT v1